HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf233.md

     The HCL DX Help Center is now available in Brazilian Portuguese, Japanese, and Spanish.
 To switch languages, select an option from the dropdown menu in the top-right corner of any page.

 ## Digital Experience 9.5 Container Version

+### Configuring LTPA for DX Core

+=== "Containers"
+    You can now enable Single Sign-On (SSO) capabilities for the Core component using Lightweight Third Party Authentication (LTPA).
+You can define the required keys and password directly in your `values.yaml` file for development environments, or reference an external Kubernetes Secret for production environments.
+For more information on how to configure LTPA, refer to [Configuring LTPA](../../deployment/install/container/helm_deployment/preparation/optional_tasks/optional_configure_ltpa_key.md).

 ### DAM - Database Analysis